 Threat refers to the stimulus that affects or harms individuals, which can be divided into physiological threats and social threats from the impact level (Johnson, B., 2021).
 Physical threat refers to the stimulus directly acting on the body of an individual and causing physical damage to the individual, with direct and realistic characteristics (Bulley, A., Henry, J. D., & Suddendorf, T., 2017).
 Social threat is the stimulus that affects an individual's social status, with potential and uncertain characteristics (Hirschberger, G.et., 2016).
 In the present study, there is research evidence that threats play a role in three aspects of individual creativity: First, threats hinder creativity.
 For example, Hu found that threats can reduce the cognitive speed of individuals and limit the innovation of thinking (Hu et al., 2012).
 Second, threats promote creativity.
 For example, motivational anxiety theory emphasizes that threats and other factors can stimulate specific brain regions and start the allocation of cognitive resources.
-The human resources necessary to enhance creativity (Baas et al., 2019).
-Third, there is an inverted U-shaped relationship between threat and creativity.
+The human resources necessary to enhance creativity.
 Byron(2010) found through meta-analysis that moderate threat would promote the improvement of creativity, confirming an inverted U-shaped relationship.